A. The Company is in the business of providing accounting services and online accounting solutions, including the service known as ‘Just Done’.

 (c) the BAS will begin to be processed two business days after the end of the accounting and reporting period and shall be based on Client Information already received.
 Any additional Client Information received after processing is complete will be processed and reconciled at the end of the financial year.

-(a) additional fees will apply if the Client has invested in any property, shares or other investments or income outside of the business that is being processed; and
+(a) The fees may be affected by investments in any property, shares or other investments or income outside of the business that is being processed but can be included in the quote; and

-(b) the Company will not be responsible for any unreported interest (including from other bank accounts).
+(b) the Company will not be responsible for any unreported incomes and interest (including from other bank accounts) though most interest from other bank accounts is preloaded into clients tax portal.

 If any of the assumptions set out in this clause do not apply or are incorrect, the Company reserves the right, at their sole discretion, to charge additional Fees for completing the Services or to refuse to complete the Services and terminate the relevant Quote or this Agreement (in whole or in part).